SemolinaPilchard/shared-poetry/roses.md

 Violets are blue.

-I think I love Git
+I know I love Git

 More than I love you.